RavivGilady/AlgebraicChess/README.md

 # ♟️ Algebraic Chess

+---
-> ⚡ **Highlights for Interviewers**
+## ⚡ Highlights for Interviewers

-> 🔹 Full microservices app deployed to AWS EC2
+ 🔹 Full microservices app deployed to AWS EC2
-> 🔹 Secured with Nginx + HTTPS via Certbot
+ 🔹 Secured with Nginx + HTTPS via Certbot
-> 🔹 Uses Kafka, Docker Compose, Elastic IP, and custom domain
+ 🔹 Uses Kafka, Docker Compose, Elastic IP, and custom domain

 A real-time, multiplayer chess application built with a microservices architecture.
 It supports human-vs-human (SOON!) and human-vs-bot gameplay using Stockfish, Kafka, and a modern web stack.